meir412/running_website/README.md

 # Usage
 * Navigate to http://running-website-eu.herokuapp.com
-* The `Running website` is a hobby django project intended to help users plan and track their runs
+* The `Running website` is a hobby django project intended to help users store and analyze their running data

 # Development
 ## Steps to run website on local django development server